hubblestack/hubble-salt/docs/index.rst

 Nebula
 ~~~~~~

-.. seealso:: Nebula has a hard dependency on osquery.
+.. seealso:: Nebula has a hard dependency on ``osquery``.
 See install requirements here https://osquery.io/downloads/

 Nebula allows you to take snapshots of your systems by scheduling specific
 queries.
 These queries capture information such as: